manuel-192/Antergos/Antergos-packages/README.md

 Show Antergos packge versions compared to Arch and AUR counterparts.

 ### pkgget
-Install any package from this "repo".
+Install any package from this "repo".<br>
 Warning: be aware that packages here have no signatures, so use this at your own risk.
 They are, however, checked with sha512sum after download.

 ### remirror